Movie: (1964) An air force pilot is eager to learn to fly the F-104 jet, and that means mid-air refueling.

 • Somebody once dissected the lyrics of the song, indicating where every line was stolen from.
 This has links to almost all them.
 By the way, if you’d like to hear/see a very nice live version of the song, check out this now-legendary moment from the first JoCo Cruise.

-• One of the few Cheech and Chong references comes as Tom Servo imitates Sister Mary Elephant.
+• We get one of the show’s few Cheech and Chong references as Tom Servo imitates Sister Mary Elephant.

 • As soon as the character on screen says “poopie suit,” that’s it.
 Off Tom and Crow go on a long string of scatology, and there’s no stopping them.
 Mike’s Joel-esque pleas for them to stop fall on deaf ears.